DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 ***********************

 EX-RAIL is an **EX**\panded **R**\ailroad **A**\utomation **I**\nstruction **L**\anguage
-that can be easily used to describe sequential action to automatically take place on your model layout.
+that can be easily used to describe sequential actions to automatically take place on your model layout.

 |

 What you can do with it:
 ========================

-- Create "Routes" which set multiple turnouts and signals at the press of a button in Engine Driver
+- Create "Routes" which set multiple turnouts and signals at the press of a button in Engine Driver (other Withrottle-compatible throttles are available)
 - Intercept turnout changes to automatically adjust signals
 - Animate accessories such as lights, crossings or cranes
 - Automatically drive multiple trains simultaneously and manage complex interactions such as single line working and crossovers